 Impact

-Long-term greenhouse gas emissions may result in climate change seen in intensified natural disasters such as floods, storms, or draught.
+Long-term greenhouse gas emissions may result in climate change seen in intensified natural disasters such as floods, storms, or drought.
 The impact may become more severe to the point that it affects the surrounding businesses and communities as well as results in the loss of confidence among stakeholders.

 Relevant Stakeholders

-Shareholders, Employees, Suppliers, Customers, Creditors, Government, Communities.
+Employees, Suppliers, Creditors, Government, Communities

 Resource Efficiency